spberry4/LandUseClassificationAI/README.md

 # LandUseClassificationUsingCNN

-Final Project at SNHU for a Master in Data Analytics
+Final Project at SNHU for a Masters in Data Analytics